HaeffnerLab/trap-simulation-tools-matlab/readme.txt

 import_data:
-    You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). import_data reads the text files which your BEM solver simulations generated, and converts them to a .mat structure (matlab) or a pickled data object (python). import_data *does not* make any changes to the structure 'data'.
+    You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). import_data reads the text files which your BEM solver simulations generated, and converts them to a .mat structure (matlab) or a pickled data object (python). import_data *does not* make any changes to the structure 'trap'.
 This is the job of the next function.

     The main thing to remember is that consecutive BEM solver simulations must have overlapping